jabbott7335/ce-pe-bootcamp/docs/ea/labs.md

 3. Select the Queues tab along the top of the page.
 ![Queue Tab](./images/qm-queues.png)

-4. Scroll down the page until you reach a table, which at this time should show several queues that are already a part of the environment.
-Create a new queue by clicking the Create button in the top-right corner of the table.
+4. Scroll down the page until you reach a table, which at this time should show several queues that are already a part of the environment.Create a new queue by clicking the Create button in the top-right corner of the table.
 ![Create Queue](./images/qm-queue-create.png)

 5. Wait for the Queue creation wizard to load, then select Local from Choose queue type (A), and click Next (B).
 ![Create Queue](./images/qm-queue-create-local.png)

 6. The Quick create (A) option should be selected by default.